-Jon Palmer, VMD, DACVIM Associate Professor of Medicine Chief, Neonatal Intensive Care Service Director of Neonatal/Perinatal Programs Graham French Neonatal Section, Connelly Intensive Care Unit New Bolton Center, University of Pennsylvania
+Jon Palmer, VMD, DACVIM Chief, Neonatal Intensive Care Service Graham French Neonatal Section, Connelly Intensive Care Unit New Bolton Center, University of Pennsylvania Kennett Square, Pennsylvania

-Neonates with inconsistent or complete lack of nursing behavior, who are weak or develop progressive weakness and who become recumbent during the first 48 hours after birth, are critically ill and require immediate intervention with supportive therapy.
+Neonates with inconsistent or complete lack of nursing behavior, who are weak or develop progressive weakness and become recumbent during the first 48 hours after birth, are critically ill and require immediate intervention with supportive therapy.
 In our tertiary care practice, 70-80% of neonatal admissions are within the first 48 hours after birth.
 Of the neonates that we can't save, 70% die within this initial 48 hour period.
-Neonates which become weak and recumbent during this critical period require immediate attention.
-Immediate assessment of essential organ function and immediate directed, supportive therapy are essential.
+Neonates who become weak and recumbent during this critical period require immediate attention with assessment of essential organ function and immediate directed, supportive therapy.
 Although, in some cases, the level of care needed can be delivered on the farm, the ability of the busy practitioner to dedicate the time needed without compromising the rest of his practice, the availability of sufficient trained help on the farm with the energy and dedication to deliver care and the lack of adequately equipped facilities on the farm significantly limits this possibility.
-The establishment of tertiary referral centers with the availability of resources needed to deliver dedicated care can significantly increase the rate of successful outcomes in these cases.
-The most powerful therapeutic modality in the established NICU is the well coordinated care delivery team.
-These cases demand a team approach to insure rapid delivery of lifesaving supportive therapy.

-The initial step in delivering life saving care, whether treatment is to be delivered on the farm or at a referral center, is recognizing the seriousness of the problem.
+The initial step in delivering life saving care, whether treatment is to be dispensed on the farm or at a referral center, is recognizing the seriousness of the problem.
 The foal that is weak from birth or initially seems normal and then fades during the first 48 hours of life may have a number of different underlying problems.
 These problems can be generally classified as those secondary to fetal distress/maladaptation, those secondary to sepsis/infection and those secondary to trauma/hemorrhage.
-Problems associated with fetal distress/maladaptation include the hypoxic ischemic asphyxial disease complex of neonatal encephalopathy (maladjustment syndrome), neonatal nephropathy, neonatal enteropathy (NEC), neonatal metabolic/endocrine maladjustment (hypo/hyperglycemia, hypo/hypercalemia, poor insulin response, autonomic failure, vasopressin deficiency, cortisol deficiency, etc.), neonatal cardiovascular failure (hypoperfusion secondary to lack of adrenergic sensitivity, vasoplegia, central failure; myocardial dysfunction), prematurity/dysmaturity, IUGR, sick cell syndrome, etc. Problems associated with sepsis/infection include SIRS, generalized sepsis, localized or systemic infection (bacteremia, aspiration pneumonia, umbilical infections, etc.), infectious enteritis (clostridiosis, salmonellosis), coagulopathies, immune dissonance, MODS (ARDS, NEC, etc.), severe sepsis, septic shock, etc. Finally those problems associated with trauma/hemorrhage include birth trauma (fractured ribs with associated damage, gastrocnemius rupture), anemia (umbilical hemorrhage, fractured rib associated hemorrhage, gastrocnemius associated hemorrhage, femoral fractures), etc. In reality, there is rarely one problem but a combination of problems with varying severities.
+Problems associated with fetal distress/maladaptation include the complex of neonatal encephalopathy (maladjustment syndrome), neonatal nephropathy, neonatal enteropathy (NEC), neonatal metabolic/endocrine maladjustment (hypo/hyperglycemia, hypo/hypercalemia, poor insulin response, autonomic failure, vasopressin deficiency, cortisol deficiency, etc.), neonatal cardiovascular failure (hypoperfusion secondary to lack of adrenergic sensitivity, vasoplegia, central failure; myocardial dysfunction), prematurity/dysmaturity, IUGR, sick cell syndrome, etc. Problems associated with sepsis/infection include SIRS, generalized sepsis, localized or systemic infection (bacteremia, aspiration pneumonia, umbilical infections, etc.), infectious enteritis (clostridiosis, salmonellosis), coagulopathies, immune dissonance, MODS (ARDS, NEC, etc.), severe sepsis, septic shock, etc. Finally those problems associated with trauma/hemorrhage include birth trauma (fractured ribs with associated damage, gastrocnemius rupture), anemia (umbilical hemorrhage, fractured rib associated hemorrhage. gastrocnemius associated hemorrhage, femoral fractures), etc. In reality, there is rarely one problem but a combination of problems with varying severities.
 In fact there is a seemly endless array of possibilities.